isene/hyperlist.vim/README.md

 indentation) will be numbered accordingly (such as 1.2.7, 1.2.8, etc.).

 ### Presentation mode
-As a sort of "presentation mode", you can traverse a WOIM list by using g<DOWN> or g<UP> to view only the current line and its ancestors.
+As a sort of presentation mode, you can traverse a WOIM list by using "g DOWN" or "g UP" to view only the current line and its ancestors.
-An alternative is \<DOWN> and \<UP> to open more levels down.
+An alternative is \DOWN and \UP to open more levels down.

 ### Jumping to references
-Use "gr" (without the quotation marks, signifies "Goto Ref") or simply press the "Enter" ("<CR>") key while the cursor is on a HyperList reference to jump to that destination in a HyperList.
+Use "gr" (without the quotation marks, signifies "Goto Ref") or simply press the "Enter" ("CR") key while the cursor is on a HyperList reference to jump to that destination in a HyperList.
 Use "n" after a "gr" to verify that the reference destination is unique.
 A reference can be in the list or to a file by the use of <file:/pathto/filename>,